 Fiat money or fiat currency is money whose value is not derived from any intrinsic value or guarantee that it can be converted into a valuable commodity (such as gold).
 Instead, it has value only by government order (fiat).
 Usually, the government declares the fiat currency (typically notes and coins from a central bank, such as the Federal Reserve System in the U.S.) to be legal tender and making it unlawful not to accept the fiat currency as a means of repayment for all debts, public and private.

 So yes the #FIAT is a governed Currency by the state of each country which allows the international market to function, but who determines the worth and where is the catch?

 Stimulation of growth with #devaluation..

-While his changes gave a momentary relieve to the Economy, but was not abel to fully abolish the inflation of the currency.
+While his changes gave a momentary relief to the Economy but were not able to fully abolish the inflation of the currency.

 Gold is a Constance but Gold is for Rich People

-What can average Person do to prevent his savings to continuously loose value?
+What can the average person do to prevent his savings from continuously loose value?

 We created #CEM which is a CashGold ATM which started to be deployed all over the world

-We developed #KaratPay which is a online payment platform designed to use for digital CashGold transactions
+We developed #KaratPay which is an online payment platform designed to use for digital CashGold transactions

 We developed #KNET which is our Cryptocurrency network